 This article first appeared in the Volume 23 / Number 2 issue of the Christian Research Journal.
-For further information or to subscribe to the Christian Research Journal go to: www.equip.org
+The full text of this article in PDF format can be obtained by clicking here.
+For further information or to subscribe to the Christian Research Journal, go to: www.equip.org

 It’s clear that modern church music, as a rule, is vastly inferior to the classic hymns that were being written 200 years ago.
 This is not, for the most part, a complaint about the style in which the music is written.
 Rather, the lyrics are what most graphically reveal how low our standards have slipped.